RunestoneInteractive/thinkcspy/_sources/StringsContinued/Exercises.rst

             .. tab:: Question

                Write a function called ``rot13`` that uses the Caesar cipher to encrypt a message.
-               The Caesar cipher works like a substitution cipher but each character is replaced by the character 13 characters to 'its right' in the alphabet.
-So for example the letter a becomes the letter n.
-If a letter is past the middle of the alphabet then the counting wraps around to the letter a again, so n becomes a, o becomes b and so on.  *Hint:* Whenever you talk about things wrapping around its a good idea to think of modulo arithmetic.
+The Caesar cipher works like a substitution cipher but each character is replaced by the character 13 characters to "its right" in the alphabet.
+So for example the letter "a" becomes the letter "n".
+If a letter is past the middle of the alphabet then the counting wraps around to the letter "a" again, so "n" becomes "a", "o" becomes "b" and so on.  *Hint:* Whenever you talk about things wrapping around its a good idea to think of modulo arithmetic (using the remainder operator).

                .. activecode:: ex_8_20

                   def rot13(mess):
                       # Your code here

+                  def main():
                       print(rot13('abcde'))
                       print(rot13('nopqr'))
                       print(rot13(rot13('since rot thirteen is symmetric you should see this message')))

+                  if __name__ == "__main__":
+                      main()

             .. tab:: Answer